rachiki/Finding-A-Great-ML-Job/polished code examples/README.md

 # Polished Code
-This folder contains examples of especially well polished code.
+This folder contains examples of code.
-Some are copied from other projects
+Some are copied from other projects, not all are polished in the sense of highly readable, some like the AOC21 collection are very compact / algorithmically nice.

 A few examples that are online are linked: